 The lengthier answer is summed up in a few statistics which underscore President Vladimir Putin's recent declaration that any Russian leader would need to be a madman to attack NATO and Foreign Minister Sergey Lavrov's affirmation this week of the same.

 A Lengthy Explanation of Why the U.S. Military's Apparently Huge Advantages Over the Russians on Paper Really Don't Matter in a Defensive Conflict at Moscow's Doorstep

 The United States alone -- which is the single largest and dominant component of NATO -- outspends more than the next eleven nations COMBINED.
-The U.S. outspends China's nominal defense budget nearly 5 to 1 and Russia's (around $80 billion dollar equivalent figure) 7 to 1 every single year.
+The U.S. outspends China's nominal defense budget nearly 5 to 1 and Russia's (around $80 billion dollar equivalent figure) 8 or 9 to 1 every single year.

 Even adjusting for Purchasing Power Parity (PPP) and the lower salaries of Russian military personnel compared to their American counterparts, that ratio barely budges.
 Combining Russia and China together in one alliance as they are forming via the Shanghai Cooperation Organization (SCO) and CSTO nations of former Soviet Union plus Iran still brings the overall military/intelligence spending ratio to conservatively 5 to 1.
 As for the overall military balance, despite Russia being able to muster far more men in exercises it conducts on its own soil near the Baltic States or Ukraine than the U.S. can field an ocean away from home, the fact remains that even NATO without the U.S. (led by Turkish, French, British and now rising again German defense outlays) outspends and outnumbers the Russian Federation's armed forces.